 Between these and the other AAs I should definitely see a savings since I swap batteries every show so I don't have to worry about them dying during a show.
 Used for thew above show without and issue.
 A couple weeks after the show they said 57%.

 EBL 9V Rechargeable Batteries

 From another shotgun mic from same show.
 Charger said 8.97v but then the back up that was not used said 8.98v so basically it was still fully charged.
 Not unexpected though as this mic I usually only swap out batteries about every half dozen shows or so and that is mainly just to be safe.

 Have a few of these in Wireless Tags.
-The non rechargeables last 3-6 months in those so should have some data on thos a bit sooner.
+The non rechargeables last 3-6 months in those so should have some data on those a bit sooner.